camunda/camunda-docs-manual/content/update/patch-level.md

   </tbody>
 </table>

+# Special Considerations

+This section describes a change in the engine’s default behavior.
+While the change is reasonable, your implementation may rely on the previous default behavior.
+Thus, the previous behavior can be restored by explicitly setting a configuration option.
+Accordingly, this section applies to any embedded process engine but is not required for a successful upgrade.

+## TASK QUERY EXPRESSIONS

+As of 7.4, the default handling of expressions submitted as parameters of task queries has changed.
+Passing EL expressions in a task query enables execution of arbitrary code when the query is evaluated.
+The process engine no longer evaluates these expressions by default and throws an exception instead.
+This behavior can be toggled in the process engine configuration using the properties `enableExpressionsInAdhocQueries` (default `false`) and `enableExpressionsInStoredQueries` (default `true`).
+To restore the engine's previous behavior, set both flags to `true`.
+See the user guide on [security considerations for custom code]({{< relref "user-guide/process-engine/securing-custom-code.md" >}}) for details.
+This is already the default for Camunda BPM versions after and including 7.3.3 and 7.2.8.

 # Full Distribution

 This section is applicable if you installed the [Full Distribution]({{< relref "introduction/downloading-camunda.md#full-distribution" >}}) with a **shared process engine**.
 In this case you need to update the libraries and applications installed inside the application server.